 On January 28, 2016, upon the recommendation of the Nominating Committee, the Board of Directors approved the formation of the Cybersecurity and Data Privacy Committee (the "Cybersecurity Committee") to oversee the monitoring and management of cyber risk and data privacy in the Company.
 The Cybersecurity Committee has the authority to retain independent advisors, with all fees and expenses to be paid by the Company.
-The cybersecurity Committee are Messrs.
+The current members of the Cybersecurity Committee are Messrs.
 Kyees and Walsh and Ms. Ross.
 The Cybersecurity Committee met three times during fiscal 2017.